target/strelka/docs/README.md

 # Strelka
 Strelka is a real-time, container-based file scanning system used for threat hunting, threat detection, and incident response.
-Originally based on the design established by Lockheed Martin's [Laika BOSS](https://github.com/lmco/laikaboss) and similar projects (see: [related projects](#related-projects)), Strelka's purpose is to perform file extraction and metadata collection at huge scale.
+Originally based on the design established by Lockheed Martin's [Laika BOSS](https://github.com/lmco/laikaboss) and similar projects (see: [related projects](#related-projects)), Strelka's purpose is to perform file extraction and metadata collection at enterprise scale.

 Strelka differs from its sibling projects in a few significant ways:
 * Core codebase is Go and Python3.6+